 After a prolonged absence, Nascar returns to NBC this year, and in order to properly announce the partnership, the peacock network recruited the always-hilarious Nick Offerman as their machismo spokesman.
 The results couldn't be funnier either, with Offerman hitting his Ron Swanson stride in the full-length commercial, brawling in the pits, shredding on a double-neck guitar, and complaining about the ills of modern America.
 If you're looking to get hyped for Nascar season (or simply laugh your ass off), then this one is a must-watch.

 Torstein Horgmo is best known for his signature gangsta style, and while that is certainly on full display in this brand new DC part, the highlight is somehow the least gansta thing we can think of: Hula hooping.
 So tune in for the new trick, which finds the Norwegian shred viking leaping through a hula hoop while clearing a massive booter, but stay for the steeze, which is as rad as ever.

 There's nothing more fun then a sunny day session at the local park, and this week's episode of NKA Project puts that fact on full, slo-mo display.
 Featuring sick skating from Tommy Fynn, Richie Amador, Oscar Meza, Carlos Vega, Kevin Hoefler, and more, this one is heavy on both hammers and style so make sure to check it out.

-What do you think of this music video?
-Tell us in the Comments.
+What do you think of these slow-motion tricks?
+Sound off in the comments.